Posts Tagged ‘California Working Families’

 Exhibit A for the Death of Truth is Her Megness, eMeg Whitman herself.

-Let’s be clear: Krusty the General (Gandolf) Brown and his Merry Pranksters in Oakland are guilty of their own special brand of spin.
+Let’s be clear: Krusty the General (Gandalf) Brown and his Merry Pranksters in Oakland are guilty of their own special brand of spin.
 But it’s pretty much your normal, basic campaign (wink-wink) re-framing like you’d get from Gov. Schwarzmuscle, President Oybama or Golden Gate Feinstein.

 Brown has failed to level with voters about how he’d deal with the state budget (we think he’d shift all the responsibility for services back to cities, counties school districts, with a local option to raise taxes, and get the locals off the state’s books), among most other issues.
 But his guy Sterling Clifford has a point when he argues that “Meg Whitman is trying to paper over her lies and deceptions with dollar bills.”